Bilal-Butt/Log-Analyzer-/READme.md

 ---

-## What It Does
+## Why I Build This

 In a real SOC environment, analysts manually review hundreds of log lines every day looking for signs of attacks.
-This tool automates that process — you point it at a log file and it produces a full report with alerts ranked by severity in seconds.
+This tool automates that triage process, point it at a log file and it produces a full severity-ranked report in seconds.
+The detection logic mirrors Tier 1 and Tier 2 SOC workflows and maps directly to common SIEM alerting patterns used in tools like Splunk.

 ---